Giuliani sketches foreign policy amid Cabinet buzz

 - The ex-New York City mayor's words come amid expressing interest in being secretary of state

-(CNN)Rudy Giuliani spoke Monday about his foreign policy vision at the Wall Street Journal CEO Council, amid the former New York City mayor expressing a preference to become secretary of state in Donald Trump's incoming administration.
+(CNN)Rudy Giuliani has been mentioned for several potential Cabinet positions in Donald Trump's administration, but it was clear Monday night that he really wants to be secretary of state .

-According to the Wall Street Journal's description, Giuliani "suggested several times that he would be interested in the (Secretary of State) post, going into great detail about how he views foreign policy and how his views overlap with Mr. Trump's."
+The former New York City mayor spoke Monday about his foreign policy vision at the Wall Street Journal CEO Council and, according to the Wall Street Journal's description, Giuliani "suggested several times that he would be interested in the (Secretary of State) post."
+He also laid out some potential foreign policy priorities.

-Giuliani's discussed the fight against ISIS and Mideast peace in addition to US relations with Russia and China and seemed to waver on how highly a Trump administration would prioritize renegotiating the Iran nuclear deal.
+He discussed the fight against ISIS and Mideast peace in addition to US relations with Russia, which he said is not a military threat, and China, which he said Trump will seek to engage on trade.
+He seemed to waver on how highly a Trump administration would prioritize renegotiating the Iran nuclear deal.
 Terrorism was at the top of Giuliani's potential international agenda.

 Giuliani said that ISIS "short-term, I believe, is the greatest danger, and not because ISIS in Iraq and in Syria, but because ISIS did something al Qaeda never did -- ISIS was able to spread itself around the world."
 He pointed to attacks in Orlando, Florida, and Nice, France, as examples of the unique threat posed by a global terror network like ISIS.